 Lactic acid works to exfoliate, smooth and even skin texture, resulting in a reduction in acne and breakouts, as well as a reduction in the appearance of fine lines and wrinkles.

 When To Use: The Ordinary recommends using their lactic acid products no more than once per day.
 Apply after cleansing and toning ideally in the PM, since acids can make your skin sensitive to sunlight.
 Since these formulas are in a liquid form, this follows the theory of applying your skincare from thinnest to thickest in texture.
-Avoid using other acids or retinoids at the same time.
+Direct acids, peptides, pure vitamin C, retinol, or EUK 134 0.1% should not be used in the same routine as these products.

 Related Post: How To Apply Your Skincare Products in the Correct Order